-Note: I no longer squish worms on the sidewalk because I fear doing so may cause more harm than if they died in other ways.
+Update (2013): I no longer squish dying worms because I fear doing so may cause more harm than if they died on their own.
 I do, however, try to move them off the pavement onto the grass so that other pedestrians won't inadvertently half-crush them.

 It rained last night, and this morning, I was not surprised to see a number of earthworms strewn across a stone walking path.
 While a few of the worms appeared healthy enough to return safely to the soil, most were clearly either dead or sufficiently incapacitated that they would die within a few hours.